Madrid-Liverpool, PSG-Bayern in Champions League last-16 - WHIZ News

 Manchester City was paired with Leipzig, and Chelsea was drawn to face Borussia Dortmund in Premier League vs. Bundesliga clashes.

+Man City and Leipzig traded home wins last season in the group stage, which started with a 6-3 game in Manchester and ended with a 2-1 victory in Leipzig.

+“They play open football,” Man City director of football Txiki Begiristain said of Leipzig, “a box-to-box game which we don’t like too much because we like to have the control.”

-Napoli, the top scoring team in the group stage, will play Eintracht Frankfurt, and Inter Milan is at home first against Porto.
+Napoli, the Serie A leader and top-scoring team in the group stage with 20 goals, will play Eintracht Frankfurt, and Inter Milan is at home first against Porto.

 Teams from the same country or who played each other in the group stage could not be paired together in the round of 16.